kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_PlayerConfig.md

 ```

->Note: To Initialize Player Config `MediaEntry` is needed.
+>Note: To initialize the player configuration, you'll need a `MediaEntry`.

-## Media Entry
+### About the Media Entry

 The MediaEntry can be created using one of the following methods:

-Manually - Instantiate a new PKMediaEntry instance and fill the fields.
+* Manually, by instatiating a new `PKMediaEntry` instance and filling the fields.

-Using a MockMediaProvider - Create a PKMediaEntry from a JSON input file or JsonObject.
+* Using a `MockMediaProvider` to create a `PKMediaEntry` from a JSON input file or JsonObject.

-Using a remote media provider - Use one of the provided MediaEntryProvider implementations: For OVP environments, use `KalturaOvpMediaProvider`.
-For OTT environments, use `PhoenixMediaProvider`.
+* Using a remote media provider, provided the `MediaEntryProvider` implementations:
+  * For OVP environments, use `KalturaOvpMediaProvider`
+  * For OTT environments, use `PhoenixMediaProvider`

 Once you have a `MediaEntry` ready, you can build the player configuration and plugins, and continue to prepare the Kaltura Mobile Video Player for play.

-> Note: For Technical Documantion About [PlayerConfig](https://kaltura.github.io/playkit/api/ios/Classes/MediaEntry.html)
+> Note: To view additional technical documentation about the player configuration, see [this article](https://kaltura.github.io/playkit/api/ios/Classes/MediaEntry.html).

 </br>
-**Having Issues?**

-> We have a [Questions and Answer Forum](https://forum.kaltura.org/c/playkit) where you can ask your iOS Development questions.
+## Have Questions or Need Help?

+Check out the [Kaltura Player SDK Forum](https://forum.kaltura.org/c/playkit) page for different ways of getting in touch.